-The Planning Application search pages enable you to search for recent and historic planning applications that have been registered and determined by North Hertfordshire District Council.
+The Planning Application search pages enable you to search for recent and historic planning applications that have been registered and determined by us.

-You will need to register to save searches, track and comment on applications, and receive email notifications.
+You can register to save searches, track and comment on applications, and receive email notifications.
 This process should take around five minutes.
-You just need to add your name, address and contact email address.
+You just need to provide your name, address and contact email address.

 If you have any difficulties with the registration or login process, then please email firstname.lastname@example.org.